Matsumotorise/MD-CV/index.md

 I am currently working on a Bachelor of Science degree in Computer Science at Virginia Tech.

-Currently, I am planning to work in the field of cybersecurity, and am looking for opportunities to gain early experience in the field.
+Currently, I am planning to work in the field of cybersecurity and am looking for opportunities to gain early experience in the field.

 More relevant information about me can be found below.